winapi - Why do WM_APPCOMMAND LPARAM have to be multiplied by 65536 -

 i trying control master volume. able succesfully this:

-the higher 16bit word packs 2 fields: highest 4 bits, udevice
+the higher 16bit word packs 2 fields: highest 4 bits, udevice, specifies input device generating input event. lower 12 bits, cmd, contains application command.

 Comments